-Comparing the accuracy of the classifiers applied to imbalanced databases with the results of the same techniques applied to balanced databases, it can be observed the importance of the database balancing stage in the KDD preprocessing activity, especially when dealing with realworld databases.
+Comparing the result of the techniques applied to imbalanced databases, with the results of the same techniques applied to balanced databases, it can be observed the importance of the database balancing stage in the KDD preprocessing activity, especially when dealing with realworld databases.
 The preprocessing activity is considered to be one of the most important of the KDD process, where generally it is required much attention to guarantee a good final result.
-This importance can be noticed in the homogeneity of the accuracy rate for the classifiers which was trained with the balanced data set.